Types of Security Cameras

 Having and implementing your childcare policies and procedures for recorded video is vital.
 This information should be readily available to the staff, parents, and guardians.
 If you are adding cameras to a daycare that did not have them be sure everyone connected to the business is aware of this change.
 Let them know that you are adding the cameras as protection for everyone.

 Who can see the video?

-The video should be used to find the truth so issues can be resolved fairly for all involved.
-Directors can also use the video to assess the employee 's abilities and find ways to help them improve.
+The video should be used to find the truth so issues can be resolved in a fair manner for all involved.
+Directors can also use the video to assess the abilities of the employee and find ways to help them improve.
 The video should never be used to demean an employee or child.
 Copies of clips from any recording should never leave the facility in any way without a court order.